-The Department of Planning and Landscape Architecture builds upon and expand our commitment to applied research, service learning and community-based pedagogy in the spirit of the Wisconsin Idea.
-Department activities include student and faculty engagement with communities through service learning and applied projects.
+The Department of Planning and Landscape Architecture is built upon a commitment to applied research, service learning and community-based pedagogy in the spirit of the Wisconsin Idea.
+Department activities include student and faculty engagement with communities through service learning and applied research and service projects.
 Several examples are included here.

 - MSLA Graduate Workshops and Labs.
-Most of these courses involve theory, concepts and processes that are then applied to problems facing national, state and local agencies and groups.
+These courses involve theory, concepts and processes that are applied to problems facing national, state and local agencies and groups.
 Examples of collaborations include the National Park Service, Natural Heritage Land Trust, The Nature Conservancy, WI DNR, Fitchburg Center, Inc., other land trusts and conservancies, Department of Public Health, neighborhood associations and other community based organizations.

 - URPL Graduate Workshop.
 As a requirement of the MS URPL, second year graduate students enroll in a semester-long workshop addressing a community planning issue.
 Recent projects have addressed non-motorized transportation, housing, land use, water quality, community and economic development, and more.
 Recent partners include the City of Monona, Marathon County, City of Fitchburg, Southwestern Wisconsin Regional Planning Commission, Wisconsin DNR, and Jefferson County.